Find out how Startup Sussex can kickstart your new business.

 To enter you must:

-• produce a slide deck providing an insight into the set-up, running of and potential of your business or social enterprise.
+• produce a slide deck providing insights into the vision, strategy, operations, and launch plan of your business or social enterprise.

 • The Startup Sussex business plan

-• Attend the Startup Sussex Launch Event on Tuesday 4 February 2025, 5-7pm, and sign up for topical workshops that can help you develop your business plan and application.
-Recorded versions will be made accessible to anyone not able to attend.
+• sign up for five free topical workshops that can help you develop your business plan.
+Slide decks and speakers notes will be made accessible to anyone not able to attend

-Each section of of this form will be scored individually, so ensure that you provide full information in each section regarding your proposal.
+Each section of of this form will be scored individually, so make sure that you answer each question in full.

 • Slide deck